 Timothy D. Sands is the 16th president of Virginia Polytechnic Institute and State University, joining the university in June of 2014.
 A scientist, educator and inventor, he has dedicated much of his career to advancing the impact of research and innovation in public education.
-As president, he engaged the university community in a visionary plan to advance Virginia Tech’s role as a global land grant institution, confronting the Commonwealth’s, the country’s and the world’s most challenging problems.
+As president, he has engaged the university community in a visionary plan to advance Virginia Tech’s role as a global land grant institution, confronting the commonwealth’s, the country’s and the world’s most challenging problems.

-The initiative, called “Beyond Boundaries”, seeks to define Virginia Tech’s role a generation into the future, and align the educational experience with the needs and opportunities that will be created by changing world economies and the evolving landscape of higher education.
+The initiative, called “Beyond Boundaries,” seeks to define Virginia Tech’s role a generation into the future, and align the educational experience with the needs and opportunities that will be created by changing world economies and the evolving landscape of higher education.

-In collaboration with the provost and academic leadership, he has championed the development of signature Destination Areas, thematic focus areas that leverage the university’s signature strengths to attract talent and generate creative energy that extends across the disciplines.
-The development of these areas involves reimagining Virginia Tech’s Blacksburg residential campus, catalyzing the economic development of the Blacksburg-Roanoke region with a growing health science and technology center of excellence and developing the experiential learning and research potential in the National Capital Region, He prioritizes building new and enhancing existing partnerships and collaborations to use resources and expertise in a focused and efficient way across the country and the globe.
+In collaboration with the provost and academic leadership, he has championed the development of Destination Areas, thematic focus areas that leverage the university’s signature strengths to attract talent and generate creative energy that extends across the disciplines.
+The development of these areas involves reimagining Virginia Tech’s Blacksburg residential campus, catalyzing the economic development of the Blacksburg-Roanoke region with a growing health science and technology center of excellence and developing the experiential learning and research potential in the National Capital Region.
+He has prioritized building new and enhancing existing partnerships and collaborations to use resources and expertise in a focused and efficient way across the country and the globe.

 He also launched and led InclusiveVT, an initiative to provide leadership, collaboration, guidance, and resources to support and accelerate the implementation of inclusion and diversity goals throughout the university community.